 Even though it’s not part of the temple itself at all, this is a big part of why I think Kiyomizudera Temple is a must-do.
 That approach is just second to none, and offers a bit of variety and a beautiful historic district, before arriving at the final destination.

-Most days of the year, Kiyomizudera Temple should be open for sunset.
+Some days of the year, Kiyomizudera Temple is open for sunset.
 This is my pick for the best time to go if you want stunning photos, due to the orientation of the Temple’s key structures.
 The downside to a sunset visit is that it definitely will be more crowded than sunrise or early morning, but most visitors have left by this time of day, so it isn’t nearly as busy as the middle of the day.